-This length of canal and Whitminster aqueduct were cleared away in the early 1970s as part of a flood alleviation scheme.
+This length of canal and Whitminster aqueduct were filled in during the early 1970s as part of a flood alleviation scheme.
 (For sources, see end of page.)

 The former canal channel along one third of a mile south east from Whitminster Lock ran closely parallel to the River Frome, with withy trees in between and a significant embankment on the towpath side.
 Where the two channels crossed, the river was carried under the canal by what was called an aqueduct but would now be described as an inverted siphon culvert.

 Where this length of canal has been cleared away, the current restoration project is planning to make use of the river channel.

 To form the aqueduct, the Stroudwater Committee authorised two trunks in 1779, each to be '5ft wide by 4ft high in the clear and made with good elm plank not less than 3½ inches thick'.
 As the river and the canal were nominally at the same level, these trunks were evidently installed between brick-lined wells on either side of the canal.